 Continue reading: Kristen Stewart Was Unfazed By The Topless Scenes In 'On The Road'

 Walter Salles, Kirsten Dunst, Kristen Stewart, Roman Coppola and Tom Sturridge - Rebecca Yeldham, Garret Hedlund, Walter Salles, Tom Sturridge, Kristen Stewart, Danny Morgan, Kirsten Dunst and Roman Coppola Wednesday 23rd May 2012 'On the Road' premiere during the 65th Cannes Film Festival

-Kirsten Dunst, Garrett Hedlund, Kristen Stewart, Sam Riley and Walter Salles - Actors Kirsten Dunst (l-r), Sam Riley, Kristen Stewart, director Walter Salles and Garrett Hedlund Wednesday 23rd May 2012 Photocall for 'On The Road' during the 65th annual Cannes Film Festival
+Kirsten Dunst, Garrett Hedlund, Kristen Stewart, Sam Riley, Walter Salles and Cannes Film Festival - Kirsten Dunst, Sam Riley, Kristen Stewart, Walter Salles and Garrett Hedlund Wednesday 23rd May 2012 'On the Road' photocall during the 65th Cannes Film Festival